 Dianne Thomas is a nonprofit management and resource development trainer, consultant, blogger and Certified High Performance Coach TM dedicated to helping nonprofit leaders establish a sustainable leadership and management culture that maximizes growth capacity for themselves and their organizations.

-Her 19-year nonprofit career includes posts as development coordinator with The Elaine Clark Center, statewide resource development specialist with Prevent Child Abuse Georgia, development director with Trinity Community Ministries and executive director of the Georgia Citizens' Coalition on Hunger.
+Her 20- plus year career in the nonprofit sector includes posts as development coordinator with The Elaine Clark Center, statewide resource development specialist with Prevent Child Abuse Georgia, development director with Trinity Community Ministries and executive director of the Georgia Citizens' Coalition on Hunger.
 Since 2006 she provided resource development consulting, coaching and training as owner of of Ankhacia Enterprises, LLC and has helped a number of clients including Folade Na Weusi African Dance group, Strength Through Faith Community Center, Women Helping Women, Inc. and Sights and Sounds Cultural Expo achieve their fundraising goals.

 Before her nonprofit career she spent ten years in the fields of journalism, public relations and marketing communications, serving as news clerk and freelance feature writer with the Virgin Islands Daily News, public relations specialist with the University of the Virgin Islands-St. Thomas campus and account executive with Publicity Ink, Corp.